 These conditions are targeted in our C-SNP plans and are considered complications of the disease processes or will significantly contribute to the severity of illness.
-Additional programs or interventions are in place with our delegate are in place to address the targeted comorbidities.
+Our delegate has additional programs and interventions in place to address the targeted comorbidities.
 In addition those with two or more chronic conditions (24%) are tracked as the most complex.